Sustainable food system: Novel agricultural technologies

+Technologies such as vertical farms, automation, agrivoltaic systems, biopesticides, and digital food distribution, together with policy tools like eco-tariffs, targeted subsidies, and meat taxes, can support localized food production, reduce resource use, and promote sustainable consumption.

 Organic food

 Local food systems

-Local and regional food systems, commonly confused with direct marketing but both are distinct terms, come in multiple types and definitions.
-Local food demands from consumers within these systems include organic practices, greater nutritional value, better quality, and fresher product.
-Sometimes sold at lower prices, local food supply from farmers can also come at higher costs due to the environmentally sustainable production practices and through direct marketing farmers can even receive benefits for business such as consumer desires through fast product feedback.
-Local and regional food systems also face challenges such as inadequate institutions or programs, geographic limitations, and seasonal fluctuations which can affect product demand within regions.
+In local and regional food systems, food is produced, distributed, and consumed locally.
+This type of system can be beneficial both to the consumer (by providing fresher and more sustainably grown product) and to the farmer (by fetching higher prices and giving more direct access to consumer feedback).
+Local and regional food systems can face challenges arising from inadequate institutions or programs, geographic limitations of producing certain crops, and seasonal fluctuations which can affect product demand within regions.
 In addition, direct marketing also faces challenges of accessibility, coordination, and awareness.

-Farmers markets, which have increased over the past two decades, are designed for supporting local farmers in selling their fresh products to consumers who are wishing to buy.
+Farmers' markets, which have increased in number over the past two decades, are designed for supporting local farmers in selling their fresh products to consumers who are willing to buy.
 Food hubs are also similar locations where farmers deliver products and consumers come to pick them up.
 Consumers who wish to have weekly produce delivered can buy shares through a system called Community-Supported Agriculture (CSA).
-However, these farmer markets also face challenges with marketing needs such as starting up, advertisement, payments, processing, and regulations.
+However, these farmers' markets also face challenges with marketing needs such as starting up, advertisement, payments, processing, and regulations.

 There are various movements working towards local food production, more productive use of urban wastelands and domestic gardens including permaculture, guerilla gardening, urban horticulture, local food, slow food, sustainable gardening, and organic gardening.

-Debates over local food system efficiency and sustainability have risen as these systems decrease transportation which is a strategy for combating environmental footprints and climate change.
-A popular argument is the less impactful footprint of food products from local markets on communities and environment.
-Main factors behind climate change include land use practices and greenhouse emissions as global food systems produce approximately 33% of theses emissions.
-Compared to transportation in a local food system, a conventional system takes more fuel for energy and emits more pollution such as carbon dioxide.
+Debates over local food system efficiency and sustainability have risen as these systems decrease transportation, which is a strategy for combating environmental footprints and climate change.
+A popular argument is that the less impactful footprint of food products from local markets on communities and environment.
+Main factors behind climate change include land use practices and greenhouse emissions, as global food systems produce approximately 33% of theses emissions.
+Compared to transportation in a local food system, a conventional system takes more fuel for energy and emits more pollution, such as carbon dioxide.
 This transportation also includes miles for agricultural products to help with agriculture and depends on factors such as transportation sizes, modes, and fuel types.
 Some airplane importations have shown to be more efficient than local food systems in some cases.
 Overall, local food systems can often support better environmental practices.

 Environmental impact of food miles

-Studies found that food miles are a relatively minor factor of carbon emissions, albeit increased food localization may also enable additional, more significant, environmental benefits such as recycling of energy, water, and nutrients.
-For specific foods regional differences in harvest seasons may make it more environmentally friendly to import from distant regions than more local production and storage or local production in greenhouses.
+Studies found that food miles are a relatively minor factor of carbon emissions; albeit increased food localization may also enable additional, more significant environmental benefits such as recycling of energy, water, and nutrients.
+For specific foods, regional differences in harvest seasons may make it more environmentally friendly to import from distant regions than more local production and storage or local production in greenhouses.
 This may vary depending on the environmental standards in the respective country, the distance of the respective countries and on a case-by-case basis for different foods.